Avery2/things3notionscript/README.md

 ### Description

-Things3 to Notion workflow.
-I write notes using Things3 (leveraging the [quick capture](https://culturedcode.com/things/support/articles/2249437/) feature) and use this script to migrate those notes to Notion.
-It will migrate notes in the inbox with no title, or notes with the `migrate to notion` tag.
+Things3 to Notion workflow to migrate Things3 "notes" (items in the inbox with no title) to Notion.
+It will migrate notes in the inbox with no title or notes with the `migrate to notion` tag.

 ### Setup